nhan-ntt/Summer-Time/README.md

 - Clicking on a glass of juice will make all the fruits in a row disappear, except for the starfish.
 If there is a pair of flipflops in that row, it will be in use and make a column of fruits disappear
 - Combining a starfish with juice or flipflops activates all special items at once.
 - You only have a certain number of moves to accumulate points.
 You will win if your score is equal to or greater than the target.

+- There are 3 levels: Easy, Medium and Hard.

 ## 📩How to install
 - Download [this](https://github.com/Thanhnhan1911/Summer-Time/tree/testo) folder and extract it